kubowania/Predictive-Text-Search-Bar/README.md

 It was important for me to get the brand essence of Lyvly.
 To do so I inspected the website and chose the exact HEX  and RGB colour codes and fonts to create my app.

 Thank you

+## Visuals

+To start my app please download the project and type 'npm run serve' to start the project on localhost:8000